 Symptoms of Depression

-Depression manifests differently for everyone.
+There is so much to know about depression – and it manifests differently for everyone.
 Some individuals might experience one episode in a lifetime, while others may experience many over extended periods of time.
 Common signs and symptoms to look for in depression are:

 - Persistent feelings of helplessness, sadness or emptiness